mindscan-de/FuriousIron-HFB/README.md

 filter so the memory consumption and the computational effort can still be adjusted.
 For my cases i usually want a 80% rejection rate for a filter configuration, but only execute three of these filters.

+## Filter Effectiveness Consideration leads to better Performance

+After inserting the documents each particular filter banks effectiveness can be calculated, by the number of non-zero positions in the filter bank data.
+By saving these with the lowest weight first we can choose to use the best filters first (saving those with the highest dropout rate first), that effectively is leading to a randomization in using the filters and a better performance to dropout-rate for the candidate document IDs.

+Since the most effective filters for a particular document set are used first, the number of false positives in the application of the first filter is lowest, then we use the hash function which lead to a filter with the second lowest number of non-zero values, produces again the second lowest number of false positives and so on. the first applied filter might be the one with a bit shift of 84 and the second one with a bit shift by 24 and the third one with a bit shift by 108.
+This kind of natural randomization is useful, to not test the same bits over and over again.
+That will avoid to spend compute on document ids with filters with low quality (those with a low rejection) rate.

+And because you know the false positive rate, you don't need to execute all filter banks, but the most effective ones first until you reach a false positive rate of maybe 0.1%.
+Then you can stop saving that filter data to disk (saving then I/O and storage) for the HFB-Filters.

+You can optimize storage size vs. filter efficiency. by using e.g. one bit less for the output hash function, but spending compute one extra filter.